 Quasi-diffusion imaging [1] is a novel diffusion magnetic resonance imaging (dMRI) technique based on a special case of the continuous time random walk (CTRW) diffusion model [2-5].
-The diffusion dynamics are represented by an effective normal diffusion where the mean squared-displacement of the diffusing particles is proportional to time, $\langle x^2 \rangle \sim t$ .
-This corresponds to the fractional exponents representing the probability density functions of the waiting times between steps, $\alpha$ , and the step lengths, $\beta$ , having the Gaussian scaling relationship,
+The diffusion dynamics are represented by an effective normal diffusion where the mean squared-displacement of the diffusing particles is proportional to time, $\langle x^2 \rangle \sim t$.
+This corresponds to the fractional exponents representing the probability density functions of the waiting times between steps, α , and the step lengths, β , having the Gaussian scaling relationship,

-$$\frac{2\alpha}{\beta} = 1. \tag{1}$$
+$$\frac{\alpha}{3} = 1. \tag{1}$$

-Consequently, $\alpha$ and $\beta$ exponents are not independent and both processes are described by related inverse power dependencies for step length ( $x^{2(\alpha-1)}$ ) and waiting time ( $t^{\alpha-1}$ ).
+Consequently, α and β exponents are not independent and both processes are described by related inverse power dependencies for step length ($x^{2(\alpha-1)}$) and waiting time ($t^{\alpha-1}$).

 Diffusion MRI provides a probe of tissue microstructure by application of diffusion encoding gradients that sensitise signals to water diffusion within an image voxel [6-10].
-In vivo dMRI voxel sizes are typically on a mm scale, whereas tissue microstructural properties are measured in microns ( $\mu$ m).
-Hence, the dMRI signal includes components from
+In vivo dMRI voxel sizes are typically on a mm scale, whereas tissue microstructural properties are measured in microns (μ m).
+Hence, the dMRI signal includes components from all cells within a voxel, and contributions from the extra-cellular space.
+When there is

 Citation: Barrick, T.R.; Spilling, C.A.; Hall, M.G.; Howe, F.A.
 The Mathematics of Quasi-Diffusion Magnetic Resonance Imaging.
-Mathematics 2021, 9, 1763. https://doi.org/10.3390/math9151763
+Mathematics 2021, 9, 1763. https:// doi.org/10.3390/math9151763